Skip to sub navigation Skip to main content

 Sherwood Observatory Science Discovery Centre and Planetarium

-A unique education and landmark visitor attraction within the existing observatory building will be extended and refurbished, with the creation of a new planetarium, utilising a half submerged, brick built Victorian underground reservoir.
-The new centre will deliver inclusive and innovative community and educational programming with a focus on promoting astronomy to visitors of all ages and engaging people in Science, Technology, Engineering and Mathematics (STEM) related subjects.
+A unique education and landmark visitor attraction within the existing observatory building will be extended and refurbished with the creation of a new planetarium, utilising a half submerged brick built Victorian underground reservoir.
+The new centre will deliver inclusive and innovative community and educational programming with a focus on promoting astronomy to visitors of all ages and engaging people in STEM related subjects.
 The centre will bring science to life in fun, entertaining and informative ways and support the skills and knowledge essential for future employment.

 Information of the project can be found on their website: